Upper School Learning Center

 Learning Center Coaching & Support

-The purpose of the Learning Center Support is to develop strategies and instruction that target specific academic and learning challenges for students who need additional support.
-The Learning Center teacher observes the student in academic classes, monitors progress and communicates with core subject area teachers to adjust accommodations and Learning Center support as needed.
+The purpose of the Learning Center is to help students develop strategies that target specific academic and learning challenges.
+The Learning Center teachers observes students who are enrolled in the Learning Center in academic classes, monitors progress and communicates with core subject area teachers to adjust accommodations and Learning Center support as needed.
 The Learning Center teacher works with the student to discover, reflect upon and become competent at using strategies and tools that work for them.
-The teacher also monitors and progressively releases responsibility for choosing and using these strategies to the student over time.
+The Learning Center teacher also monitors and progressively releases responsibility for choosing and using these strategies to the student over time.
 In this way, the teacher encourages or “coaches” the student to develop self-awareness and independence in applying the tools and strategies to new situations both in high school and beyond to achieve personal and academic goals.